ethereum-optimism/optimistic-specs/specs/guaranteed-gas-market.md

 ## 1559 Fee Market

-To reduce Priority Gas Auctions (PGAS - TODO LINK/DEFINITION) and accurately price gas, we implement a 1559 style fee market on L1 with the following pseudocode.
+To reduce [Priority Gas Auction](./glossary.md#priority-gas-auction) and accurately price gas, we implement a 1559 style fee market on L1 with the following pseudocode.
 We also use this opporunity to place a hard limit on the amount of guaranteed gas that is provided.